 Performance Opportunities: The Wesleyan Festival Chorus and the Wesleyan Worship Choir are massed choirs of students and community singers which link choral musicians with the finest conductors in the world for worship leadership and concert performance.
-Each July, the choruses participate in events as part of the Sacred Music Summer Conference, and in the fall as part of the CSM's annual hymn festival.
+Each July, the choruses participate in events as part of the Worship & Arts Summer Conference, and in the fall as part of the CSM's annual hymn festival.

-Sacred Music Summer Conference: The

-Sacred Music Summer Conference is a nondenominational showcase for outstanding instruction in the sacred arts.
+Sacred Music Summer Conference: The Worship & Arts Summer Conference is a non-denominational showcase for outstanding instruction in the sacred arts.
 Steeped in the Wesley tradition of "training minds and warming hearts," the conference offers workshops for students preparing for careers in church music ministry, for those already active in the profession, and for music teachers.

-An average of 200 people participate each year, attending workshop sessions in choral conducting, congregational singing, organ, handbells, children's choirs, and all areas of church music ministry.
-The event is led by 18 guest faculty and members of the college's music department.
+An average of 200 people participate each year, attending workshop sessions in choral conducting, congregational singing, organ, handbells, worship planning, children's choirs, theatre, art, and all areas of church ministry.
+The event is led by 18 guest faculty and members of the college's Music and Religious Studies departments.
 The evening worship services and closing choral concert provide an unparalleled experience for those who enjoy festive worship in a non-denominational setting, and for choristers who enjoy singing under the direction of world-renowned conductors.

-Series: In 2008, the Center for Sacred Music developed a choral anthem series with MorningStar Music Publishers of St. Louis, Missouri, entitled Music from American Colleges and Universities.
+The Virginia Wesleyan College Anthem Series: In 2008, the Center for Sacred Music developed a choral anthem series with MorningStar Music Publishers of St. Louis, Missouri, entitled Music from American Colleges and Universities.
 Virginia Wesleyan holds the honor of the premiere work in that series: an anthem commissioned from Texan composer Hal Hopson in celebration of the 300th anniversary of the birth of Charles Wesley in 2007.
 This contribution to American music continues the college's legacy and joins the VWC Choral Anthem Series, which the Center developed in 1998 with Hinshaw Music Publishers of Chapel Hill, North Carolina.
-Now in its fourteenth year, that series includes 11 choral anthems.
-An additional six anthems that have been dedicated to the work of the
+Now in its fifteenth year, that series includes 11 choral anthems.
+An additional six anthems that have been dedicated to the work of the Center are published by Choristers Guild Publishing,